ashcds/mushroom-classification/README.md

 ## Project Overview

 Mushroom classification is a critical task in ensuring safety when identifying edible mushrooms.
-This project leverages advanced machine learning techniques to achieve accurate classification.
+This project leverages machine learning techniques to achieve accurate classification.

 ## Dataset

 The dataset was acquired from the UC Irvine Machine Learning Repository and contains various features of mushrooms, such as cap shape, color, and odor.
-Each mushroom is labeled as either edible or poisonous.
+Each mushroom is labeled as either edible or poisonous and the two outcomes are almost equally weighted in the dataset.

 ## Project Workflow
+Below are the list of steps taken to build the model:
 1. **Data Import and EDA:**
     - Fetch data from UCI repo
     - Basic EDA to understand dataset
 2. **Data Preprocessing**:
     - Impute missing values
-    - Encode all categorical features
+    - One Hot encode all categorical features
-    - Label encode reponse variable
+    - Label encode response variable
 3. **Model Training:**
     - Build and train a neural network model
     - Build and train a random forest classifier